Angle-Brackets/Pixelinator/README.md

 - Thank you to [@rishitkhare](https://github.com/rishitkhare) for the logo, initial testing, and code contributions!

 ## Installation
-- There is a Makefile inside clang-builds (should also work with gcc but not tested) that will compile all of the code correctly for MacOS and in theory Linux as well.
-Make sure that you have the SDL2, SDL2_Mixer, SDL2_Image, and glad libraries installed beforehand.
-  You should then be able to compile them on Mac and Linux with the respective Makefile or CMakeLists.
-- **READ IF YOU WANT TO USE THE LIBRARY**: To compile this library use the Makefile located in clang-builds and use the ``make library`` rule to generate ``libPixelinator.a`` file.
-Make sure you copy the headers located in the ``include`` folder to be able to access the methods in the library (and also have the SDL dependencies installed on your system).
-We hope you enjoy using the Pixelinator Engine and only ask that you give credit if you do use it!
+- There is a CMakeLists.txt file within the ``include`` directory, just run `cmake .` while inside that directory in your terminal and then run ``make`` to generate the `libPixelinator.a` file.
+This is the entire codebase as a library now!
+- Make sure that when you link the library, include all the headers in the include directory in your project along with the SDL dependencies!

 ### Examples
 1. Bitmap graphics example